Jack "Kid" Wolfe: Losses to future lightweight champion Sammy Mandell, 1922-3

 On June 13, 1923, Wolfe lost to exceptional boxer Sammy Mandell in a twelve-round bout in Elmwood, Ohio.
 Wolfe used his right effectively in the bout but Mandell took the lead through most of the bout, and led comfortably by the end.
 Several newspapers gave Mandell every round.
 Wolfe had previously lost to Mandell in Kenosha, Wisconsin in October 1922, in a ten-round newspaper decision.
-Mandell would later hold the World Lightweight Championship from 1926–30.
+Mandell would later hold the World Lightweight Championship from 1926 to 1930.

 On July 30, 2923, Wolfe defeated exceptional bantamweight Pete Zivic in a brief, but very close six round points decision in Columbus, Ohio in which Zivic fought with great skill.